Jeket/Launch/README.md

 ##### Running Tests:

-To run just the tests, run the following command:
+To run just the tests, run the following commands:
 ```
+$ gulp (gulp MUST be running in order to test successfully)
 $ gulp test
 ```